sparkflows/sparkflows-docs/docs/installation/authentication/sso/saml-okta-setup.rst

-10. Click finish
+10. Click finish.

 .. figure:: ../../../_assets/authentication/okta_finish.png
    :alt: sso
    :width: 60%

-.. note::  Make sure to change localhost to your domain name or your ip, Where Fire is Running.
+.. note::  Make sure to change localhost to your domain name or your IP where Fire is Running.